Skip to main content

 7f3b9a52-8ad6-4adc-9d0a-7ed91d31df86 Compilation 9s RUNNING NONE

-To view the most recent jobs, even if they are no longer running:
+To view the most recent jobs, even if they are no longer running, add the --all flag:

 $ sem get jobs --all